RTL Logo

 About the referendum

-On Sunday, June 9, 2025, Italians will go to the polls to vote in a referendum that proposes reducing from ten to five years the minimum time of legal residence required to apply for a Italian citizenship.
+On Sunday, June 9, 2025, Italians will go to the polls to vote in a referendum proposing to reduce the minimum legal residency period required to apply for Italian citizenship from ten to five years.

 The referendum on citizenship was called after a campaign promoted by the centrist party Mais Europa, which defends policies for integrating immigrants into Italian society and gathered more than 600 signatures in support of the cause.